In the hills outside Beijing is the spot where Ming general Wu Sangui decided the fate of China and millions of Chinese for centuries to follow.

 The prize was a strand of blue South Sea pearls, complete with authenticity certificate for under $800.

-launched a thousand ships, and burnt the topless towers of Ilium?
+The yarn about Wu and Yuanyuan is a classic Chinese love story by the way, and has been compared the Helen of Troy epic.
+Could her face have launched a thousand ships, and burnt the topless towers of Ilium?
 Well she certainly played a part in torching the Forbidden City and changed China forever.

 Some loose ends: Li got away from the Manchus, who ruled China until 1912 give or take some Tennessee windage.
 Wu devoted the rest of his life to hunting down the despoiler of his love, but never found him.
 Although some legends say he did manage to make him pay.
 I’d like to think he did.